What is Website Optimization for SEO? Strategies and Goals

 Website optimization for search engines can provide opportunities to discover measurable business benefits if done correctly.
 By collecting valuable data through website optimization techniques, you can begin selecting features that help your website perform better, and help you reach a certain objective.

-Examples of some website optimization goals can include:
+Examples of some website optimization goals include:

 • An online publication website conducts website optimization to boost content and the number of articles read by a visitor.